EricZinda/Perplexity/docs/pxHowTo/pxHowTo30InStylePredications.md

     yield from in_style_predication(state, x_actor_binding, x_location_binding, check_item_in_item, ...)
 ~~~

-[The example excludes some arguments that will be described next and uses a made up function `is_item_in_item(item1, item2)` to do the checking since its logic is application specific.]
+[The example uses a placeholder function `is_item_in_item(item1, item2)` to do the checking since its logic is application specific.]

 The function is called `in_style_predication()` because it uses the behavior of "in" as a template.
-Any predication that is associative like "in" can use this same helper to implement the logic efficiently.
+Any predication that is associative like "in" (meaning that it doesn't have a different meaning for together or separately but is OK if they are said) can use this same helper to implement the logic efficiently.

 #### Unbound Arguments
 As discussed in the [previous section](), arguments to a predication aren't always set (i.e. *bound*) as in the above example.
 When they are missing, the predication needs to yield all possible values for them that make the predication `true`.
-This allows predications to use more optimal logic for finding answers that simply trying every possible combination.

-To support unbound arguments, `in_style_predication()` has two additional functions it supports: one for the first argument being unbound and one for the second.
+To support unbound arguments, `in_style_predication()` has two additional functions it supports: one for if the first argument is unbound and one if the second is.
 There is a final argument that is rarely used for when both are unbound.
 If it isn't set, the system reports the error `beMoreSpecific` since the user said something that is really broad like "what is in anything?".

-Presumably the system we are building would have an efficient way to return things in something else (or vice versa) so the example below uses fake functions that represent this:
+Presumably the system we are building would have an efficient way to find "things in something else" (or vice versa) so the example below uses fake functions that represent this:

 ~~~
 @Predication(vocabulary, names=["_in_p_loc"])